Pro-life protesters go to court again to defend free speech against New York

 “I believe, strongly, that FACE itself is a viewpoint-based discriminatory act that ought to be stricken,” Mr. Crampton said.
 “We can’t really seem to get traction.
 The courts don’t want to go there.”

 A federal court had ruled in favor of the sidewalk counselors, but a three-judge panel of the 2nd Circuit reversed that decision.
-The full court’s decision for a rehearing gives the pro-life protesters a second chance to make their case.
+The court’s decision for a rehearing gives the pro-life protesters a second chance to make their case.

 Sidewalk counselors have been brought to court over their free speech rights for years.
 This week in Louisville, Kentucky, a Catholic group challenged a new ordinance that bans assembly on public sidewalks, arguing that it’s a violation of the First Amendment.